 Additional coordinators can be added to a Better Impact account as required.
 All requests for administrative access should be sent to ucvolunt@ucalgary.ca.
 For access to be granted, a signed Oath of Confidentiality and the Volunteer Coordinator OHS Orientation Certificate of Completion must be included in the request.
 Only the employee’s supervisor or a previously approved Dept Coordinator are authorized to request additional administrators.
 No access will be granted until both the Oath and Certificate are provided.

-There are two levels of administrative access for department Better Impact accounts, Dept Coordinators and Volunteer Coordinators.
+There are two levels of administrative access for Better Impact organization accounts, Dept Coordinators and Volunteer Coordinators.
 Both levels are fully functional in the direct management of volunteers.
-See pages 28-29 for the specific functions of each role.
+See VRMS Administrators’ Roles and Responsibilities for the specific functions of each role.

 Generally, accounts are limited to two Dept Coordinators but can have unlimited Volunteer Coordinators.